A short story about the bestselling beauty product in the world

 As in animism (the belief that natural objects, natural phenomena, and the universe itself possess souls), she aims to create pieces filled with breath, spirit and life.
 She use the Japanese word kami (a divine being or spirit in Shinto religion) to describe some of her work.
 She hopes that her pieces will, at times, inspire the viewer to rekindle the relationship between their own inner nature and the natural world.

 Her work is mostly figurative.
 She often begins with a meditative approach when starting a piece, working intuitively at times and also from sketches and gathered research.
 Paper porcelain is her preferred medium, but she also uses other clay bodies.
 Each piece is fired multiple times.

-Marina was raised in France, Africa and England, and now lives in Manchester.
+Marina grew up in France, Gabon in Africa and England, and now lives in Manchester.

-In 1992 she completed her Fine Art degree, majoring in sculpture at Falmouth School of Art and Design and then going on to study Ceramics for two years.
+In 1992 I completed my Fine Art degree, majoring in Sculpture at Falmouth School of Art and Design before studying Ceramics for two years.